mhansen/graphviz/CONTRIBUTING.md

 (was opened ≥ 5 days ago OR the request is approved by ≥ 1 maintainer)) OR the request is approved by ≥ 2 maintainers)

-Changes that have user-facing effects will need a CHANGELOG.md entry.
-Please ask in the MR description if you are unsure.
+Changes that have user-facing effects will need a CHANGELOG.md entry, to be appended to the relevant section (Added, Changed, or Fixed) after any existing entries for the upcoming release.
+Please ask in the MR description if you are unsure if your changes need an entry.
 An API-breaking change (e.g. a functional change to a C header mentioned in `pkginclude_HEADERS` in a Makefile.am file) will probably require discussion of the relative cost and benefit.

 ### C and C++ style